Man held on suspicion of attempted murder after soldier stabbed in Kent | ITV News

 A 24-year-old man was arrested on suspicion of attempted murder at 6.20pm, Kent Police said.

-The road where police said the incident occurred is located near to Brompton Barracks, the headquarters of the British Army’s 1 Royal School of Military Engineering Regiment.
+The road where police said the incident happened is located near to Brompton Barracks, the headquarters of the British Army’s 1 Royal School of Military Engineering Regiment.

 An Army spokesperson said they were “very sorry to confirm that a soldier has sustained serious injuries in an attack”.